 Senior Residence Waiver is based upon the following:

-- An appropriately signed Change of Program (“Substitution”) Form must be attached with the Senior Residency Waiver Form.
+- An appropriately signed Change of Program (“Substitution”) Form.

 - Waiver must be based upon demonstrated emergency or exceptional necessity, which requires the student to provide a written explanation.